 To achieve advanced accreditation for a programme, HEIs will need to provide robust evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
-The evidence for (1) and (4) should show how the appropriate intended learning outcomes are being achieved through appropriate assessment strategies.
+The evidence for (A) and (D) should show how the appropriate intended learning outcomes are being achieved through appropriate assessment strategies.

-1. Academic excellence
+A. Academic excellence

 - i.
 Knowledge and understanding of the subject informed by current scholarship and research - ii.
 Proven practical expertise in the laboratory, field and elsewhere appropriate for the main research project - iii.
-A knowledge and understanding of research methodology - iv.
+Knowledge and understanding of research methodology - iv.
 Appropriate and clear assessment criteria

-2. Research-active environment, as evidenced by:
+B. Research-active environment, as evidenced by:

 - i.
-An appropriate breadth in the area being offered for advanced accreditation - ii.
+An appropriate breadth in the area being offered for accreditation - ii.
 Research excellence, as defined by appropriate national and international criteria - iii.
 The provision of projects in research-active laboratories - iv.
 Achievement of the period of practice learning outcomes

-3. The infrastructure supporting the claim for excellence, including:
+C. The infrastructure supporting the claim for excellence, including: